 No particular qualifications or experience are needed.
-The most important qualities for any governor are to be interested in the welfare of the children and the school and to be prepared to give their time and effort when required.
+The most important qualities for any governor are to be interested in the welfare and progress of the children and the school and to be prepared to give their time and effort when required.
 Governors are not expected to be experts in education, indeed many governors start by bringing skills relating to the commercial world and learn about the educational side as they go.

 The time commitment is not usually excessive, though the responsibilities of a school governor can be considerable.
 The list below suggests a typical workload:

-- Reading of agenda and other papers for meetings
+- Reading of agenda and other papers for meetings;

-- At least 1 full governing body meeting per term
+- At least 1 full governing body meeting per term;

-- 1 or 2 meetings per term for each committee of which the governor is a member
+- 1 or 2 meetings per term for each committee of which the governor is a member;

-- Possible involvement with any staff selection, pupil exclusion or staff dismissal cases
+- Possible involvement with any staff selection, pupil exclusion or staff dismissal cases;

-- At least 1 training session per year, often these are held during the evening
+- At least 1 training session per year, often these are held during the evening.

 As you can see, this can amount to maybe 9 or 10 meetings per year in the evenings and visits to the school during the day, plus time taken to read papers before meetings.
-If you become the Chair of a Committee or Chair of Governors then the time commitment required increases.
+If you become the Chair of a Committee or Chair of Governors then the time commitment required will increase.

 Most meetings are during the evenings.
-The Law says that an employer must give an employee “reasonable” time off work for governor business, but pay is at the employer’s discretion.
+The law says that an employer must give an employee “reasonable” time off work for governor business, but pay is at the employer’s discretion.
 Many employers actively encourage their employees to become governors, because it provides new experiences and skills which are useful in many jobs.

 Most governors are elected or appointed for four years.
 However, if they move away or have to resign mid-term, that is not a problem, so although you should think of it as a 4 year role you should not worry if you have to leave sooner.